openshift/ci-tools/README.md

 See [ONBOARDING.md](ONBOARDING.md#config.json) on how to write repository configuration.

-## Onboarding a component to CI Operator and Prow
+## Onboarding a component to ci-operator and Prow

 See [ONBOARD.md](ONBOARD.md)

-## OpenShift components using CI Operator
+## OpenShift components using ci-operator

 A number of [OpenShift
 components](https://github.com/openshift/release/tree/master/ci-operator/config)
-are already using CI Operator.
+are already using ci-operator.